techbone/ALTURA-NFT-TEST/README.md

 # AlturaNFT Test

-This is A Web Application : that display NFTs in a collection by inserting the address into the input field.
+A Web Application : that display NFTs in a collection by inserting the address into the input field.

 ## Getting started